 At ITHAKA we are committed to providing our interns with opportunities to gain useful real-world experience, develop their professional skills, and make connections for their career paths.
-Colette Johnson, Ithaka S+R’s Strategic Partnerships Manager, writes about the challenges of creating and maintaining a productive internship program during the pandemic and the lessons her team and the interns gleaned from the experience.
+Colette Johnson, Ithaka S+R’s Director of Strategic Initiatives, writes about the challenges of creating and maintaining a productive internship program during the pandemic and the lessons her team and the interns gleaned from the experience.

 Ithaka S+R launched our summer internship program in 2018.
 Over the past three years, the program has served 15 interns from a wide range of backgrounds, contributing to projects across Ithaka S+R, JSTOR Labs, and Reveal Digital.
 Our program takes a project-centric approach to the internship experience, where interns are fully embedded within a team and work closely with a designated manager to produce specific deliverables over a 10-12 week period.
 Our expectations of our interns are high; they must be able to quickly dive into complex projects and operate independently.
 We have derived great value from the perspectives and skills that our interns have brought to our work, including during this past summer.